Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"The very word democratization in research is misleading and can sound like propaganda."
+"The very word democratization in research is misleading, almost akin to propaganda."

 More Videos